NicolasDorier/CancelMSM/README.md

 This repository will include more and more tooling to make your job easier.
 For now it only contains:

 * [twitter](twitter.md), a list of twitter handle tied to mainstream media.
+* [BlockTwitter.side](BlockTwitter.side), automatically generated, a selenium IDE project to automatically block.
+See [docs](docs/BlockTwitter.md).

 ## FAQ

 > How to contribute?

 Just make a pull request to add a mainstream media you want to cancel.
+Edit only [twitter](twitter.md), we will generate the other files for you.

 > Which media should be cancelled?